SansGuidon/bookmarks/README.md

 * [Linux Academy](https://linuxacademy.com/amazon-web-services/courses) - Courses: Master your Linux and cloud stack. | Azure, OpenStack, DevOps, Big Data, Containers, Security, AWS, Google Cloud Platform, Linux, ... **Examples** : [AWS Certification Training](https://linuxacademy.com/amazon-web-services/courses)
 * [ImagoTV](https://imagotv.fr) - :fr: [FR] Netflix gratuit de la transition écologique !
 * [daltonmenezes/netflix-list-exporter](https://github.com/daltonmenezes/netflix-list-exporter) - 💫 An Extension to export your lists from Netflix to Clipboard area and share with your friends. | also useful if used to compare lists to know what to watch together
+* [The Atlantic](https://www.theatlantic.com/timeline/) - Life Timeline : Explore your life in history. | Tell us your birthday, and we’ll show you how the world has changed during your lifetime.

 # Data
 * [/r/dataisbeautiful](https://www.reddit.com/r/dataisbeautiful/) - a place for visualizations that effectively convey information